CHICAGO318 W. Adams, Suite 1600Chicago, IL 60606312.585.7649

 Branded entertainment can increase brand awareness, affinity, and loyalty.
 You don’t have to sell your product all the time.

 The level of brand inclusion in these pieces can be diverse.
 It’s as involved as your team wants it to be.
 It can include something as simple as product mentions or product placement, sure, but consumers are experts by now in spotting the obvious, as satirically eviscerated here:

-To us, that’s dangerous territory because the audience isn’t necessarily going to connect the dots between, say, an aspirational message of going on journeys with your lampshade brand.
+To us, that’s dangerous territory because the audience isn’t necessarily going to connect the dots between an aspirational message of going on journeys with your lampshade brand.
 It just won’t make sense.
 It won’t stick.

 Video metrics have come a long way.
-People used to say, “I need a video” without considering the cost, maybe because it was the new hot marketing tool (ah, how I miss those days).
+People used to say, “I need a video,” without considering the cost, maybe because it was the new hot marketing tool (ah, how I miss those days).
 But, like any marketing, video has matured.
 Like a teenager turned adult, you now expect more accountability.

 Information is power.
-Now that you know the benefits and some of the available metrics behind video, take this knowledge to heart and go after those video projects.
+Now that you know the benefits and some available metrics behind the video, take this knowledge to heart and go after those video projects.

 Rip off the band-aid and embrace the spending; as with most major investments you’ll make, you will be happy you decided to take the leap of faith.